-Our work is to ensure that policies, systems, communities, and schools are ready to support families and children to position them for lifelong success.
+Our work is to ensure that policies, systems, communities, and schools are ready to support families and children to position them for life-long educational success, health, and well-being.

 We have learned a lot over the last 25 years about the connection between community conditions and children's outcomes, and our learning was reinforced again this past year with the 2021-22 Kindergarten Readiness Assessment (KRA).
-Given our mission, the consistent KRA findings, and our analysis of opportunities for impact, we have adopted a Place, People, Policy framework to guide our investment in children and families toward building an equity-centered early childhood system.
+Given our mission, the consistent KRA findings, and our analysis of opportunities for impact, we have adopted a Place, People, Policy framework to guide our investment in children and families toward building an equity-centered early childhood system: